-The Congregation As Evangelist by Maxie Dunnam
+The Human Race On Trial by Maxie Dunnam

 Maxie Dunnam is minister at large of Christ Church in Memphis, Tennessee.